Call for Submissions that Address Activism in Writing, Rhetoric & Literacy Studies

 2019 Call for Submissions

-On 6 April 2018, U.S. Attorney General Jeff Sessions announced a “zero tolerance policy” on illegal immigration.
-Acting on Sessions’ decree and the Trump administration’s policies, the US Department of Homeland Security deemed that any adult making illegal entry into the U.S. had committed a misdemeanor and thus fit the criteria for deportation.
+On 6 April 2018, U.S. Attorney General Jeff Sessions announced a “zero tolerance policy” on undocumented immigrants.
+Acting on Sessions’ decree and the Trump administration’s policies, the US Department of Homeland Security deemed that any adult making undocumented entry into the U.S. had committed a misdemeanor and thus fit the criteria for deportation.
 Under this policy, if these adults were accompanied by their children, then border agents separated the families.
 The Department of Justice deported the parents, and the Department of Health and Human Services’ Office of Refugee Resettlement (ORR) put the children into detention centers around the U.S. The Department of Homeland Security reported that border agents separated 2,342 children from parents between May 5 and June 9.

 Shocking images from these detention centers emerged in June 2018, including photos of children corralled into cages, sleeping on floors, and living in tents in the 100+ degree Texas heat.
 These images were accompanied by details of cruelty and abuse, such as the story of a nursing child being dragged from her mother’s breast and the stories of children in these detention centers being forcibly drugged by ORR employees.